 JAN.
-2023
+2024

 International Leadership Seminar for State Officers (ILSSO) First half of January Yet to Be Announced State officers have the option of participating in this international leadership and agricultural seminar sponsored by the National FFA Organization.
 This cost is usually \$5,500 to \$6,000 (which includes all lodging, tours, ground transportation, international airfare and most meals) plus round-trip airfare to the departure city.
 It is an individual state officer's responsibility to pay for the trip.
 Not a required activity.
-KAAE Ag Ed Symposium Late January Yet to Be Announced Interact with teachers and FFA Alumni.
+KAAE Ag Ed Symposium January 18-20 Salina Interact with teachers and FFA Alumni.
 Two officers attend.
+Kansas FFA Board of Directors meeting Fourth week in January Manhattan Officers work alongside members of the Kansas FFA Board of Directors to address needs of the association.
+All officers attend.
 Chapter visits Throughout spring Across Kansas Interact with agricultural education students, FFA members, junior high students, teachers and FFA alumni.
 When available, two officers will travel together.

 FEB.
-2023
+2024

-K-State Ag Ed Speech Day February 4 Manhattan Officers are asked to provide assistance to the speech event.
-Super Sunday February 12 Manhattan Officers reconnect with team goals and begin planning for upcoming chapter banquets.
+K-State Ag Ed Speech Day February 3 Manhattan Officers are asked to provide assistance to the speech event.
+Super Sunday February 11 Manhattan Officers reconnect with team goals and begin planning for upcoming chapter banquets.
 All officers attend.
 Chapter visits Throughout Spring Across Kansas Officers visit assigned chapters and present leadership workshops and meet with FFA members.
 Involves all officers.
-National FFA Week visits February 19-26 Across Kansas Officers travel the state throughout the week, presenting leadership workshops and meeting with FFA members at assigned chapters.
+National FFA Week visits February 18-24 Across Kansas Officers travel the state throughout the week, presenting leadership workshops and meeting with FFA members at assigned chapters.
 Each officer usually visits 2-3 chapters each day.
 All officers are included.
 Speech preparation Throughout February On own time Officers prepare banquet speeches.
 All officers are included.
 Convention preparation Throughout spring Manhattan; on own time Officers participate in an initial state convention preparation meeting.
 Officers begin the process of preparing session scripts, retiring addresses and other components of convention.
 All officers are included.

 MAR.
-2023
+2024

 Chapter visits Throughout Spring Across Kansas Officers visit assigned chapters and present leadership workshops and meet with FFA members.
 Involves all officers.
 Convention preparation Throughout Spring Manhattan; on own time Officers prepare session scripts, retiring addresses and other components of convention.
 All officers are included.
-Leader Lab March 17-18 (Tentative) Yet to be Determined Officers attend the conference, assisting with registration and room checks.
+Leader Lab March 15-16 (Tentative) Yet to be Determined Officers attend the conference, assisting with registration and room checks.
 In addition, the team continues convention preparations throughout the weekend.
 All officers attend.
-Kansas FFA Board of Directors meeting March 18, following Leader Lab (Tentative) Yet to be Determined Officers work alongside members of the Kansas FFA Board of Directors to address needs of the association.
+Kansas FFA Board of Directors meeting March 16, following Leader Lab (Tentative) Yet to be Determined Officers work alongside members of the Kansas FFA Board of Directors to address needs of the association.
 All officers attend.